An Interview with mark summers from SCORCCiO....

 Q: It can’t be easy to make such a close copy of an original sample… so how do you do it?

-SCORCCiO: Again, that all depends upon the actual sample.
+SCORCCiO: We do it with Summers’ Magic!!
 For most productions we tend to pick up on the most obvious sounds that are high up in the mix first, and then work our way down from there.
 Although we often like to deal with the most challenging parts first, like some muffled but important background sounds that will eventually form the backbone of the sample.
 Or perhaps the sample has a great drum loop or bass-line, and we need to focus on that first, because that’s what holds the entire sample together.
 There’s a multitude of ways in which we work, but it mostly involves analyzing the sample many times to the level of where we can pinpoint and concentrate on each individual sound.
 We have developed and patented our very own Sound-print Technology Process, which can capture the original EQ sound-print, and then imprint that same sound back onto each track of our sample replay.
-It can be an extremely tedious and exhaustive job but that’s precisely what we have to do.
-Without question you need to have some very good ears for the task…. if it was so easy then everybody would be doing it!
+It can be an extremely tedious and exhaustive job but that’s precisely what we must do.
+Without question you need to have some very good ears for this task…. if it was so easy to do then everybody would be doing it!

 SCORCCiO’s Professional Studios:

 Locations in New York, Barcelona, London and Kyiv handle the main bulk of the SCORCCiO sample replay process.
 A special technique called “Sound-print Processing tm” developed by the company plays a major part of the final stages of the production.
-The end result being a sample replay which captures and imprints the unique sound of the original sample.
+The end result being a sample replay which captures and imprints the unique sound heard on the original sample.

 Q: Ever had a sample that was difficult or practically impossible to try and replay?